Battle of Khanwa: Initial skirmishes

-Rana Sanga had destroyed all the Mughal contingents that were sent against him, this caused great fear in Babur's army as he has written "the fierceness and valour of the pagan army" made the troops "anxious and afraid".
+Rana Sanga had defeated the Mughal contingents that were sent against him, this caused great fear in Babur's army as he has written "the fierceness and valour of the pagan army" made the troops "anxious and afraid".
 The Afghans in Baburs army started to leave and the Turks started complaining about defending a land that they hated, they requested Babur to leave to Kabul with the rich spoils that they had collected.
 Babur writes "no manly word or brave council was heard from any one soever".
 The greater numbers and reported courage of the Rajputs served to instil fear in Babur's army.
-An astrologer added to the general unease by his foolish predictions.
+An astrologer added to the general unease by his predictions.
 To raise the flagging morale of his soldiers, Babur gave a religious colour to the battle against Hindus.
 Babur proceeded to renounce future consumption of wine, broke his drinking cups, poured out all the stores of liquor on the ground and promulgated a pledge of total abstinence.
 In his autobiography, Babur writes that:

 It was a really good plan, and it had a favourable propagandistic effect on friend and foe.

 Strategy

-Maharana after capturing Bayana moved to north-east and took Bhusawar thus cutting Babur's supply line from Delhi and Kabul.
+Sanga after capturing Bayana moved to north-east and took Bhusawar thus cutting Babur's supply line from Delhi and Kabul.
 His strategy was simple as by capturing Bayana and then Bhusawar he had cut off Babur's supplies while making his own preparations which forced Babur to discuss peace-overtures in which he proposed to set Bayana the boundary between themselves.
 However, acting upon the advice of his chiefs he rejected it.
 Thus, Sangram on battle day placed his trusted chiefs on centre and others on respective right and left.
 He thought of throwing the bulk of his army to enemy lines fighting head to head in which Rajput cavalry was unmatched.

 On the other side, Babur knew that his army would have been swept by the Rajput charge if he tried to fight them in the open, he therefore planned a defensive strategy to form a fortified encampment where he would use his muskets and artillery to weaken his foes and then strike when their morale had shattered.
 Babur had carefully inspected the site.
 Like in Panipat, he strengthened his front by procuring carts that were fastened by iron chains (not leather straps, as at Panipat) and reinforced by mantlets.
 Gaps between the carts were used for horsemen to charge at the opponent at an opportune time.
 To lengthen the line, ropes made of rawhide were placed over wheeled wooden tripods.
 The flanks were given protection by digging ditches.
 Foot-musketeers, falconets and mortars were placed behind the carts, from where they could fire and, if required, advance.
-The heavy Turkic horsemen stood behind them, two contingents of elite horsemen were kept in the reserve for the taulqama (flanking) tactic.
+The heavy Turk horsemen stood behind them, two contingents of elite horsemen were kept in the reserve for the taulqama (flanking) tactic.
 Thus, a strong offensive-defensive formation had been prepared by Babur.